 Other care levels for addicted clients

 The next tier down is the Living in Balance group, which is less intensive.
-They meet for two hours two days a week.
+It meets for two hours twice a week.
 Many DCS referrals feel comfortable here.
 It’s modeled for someone who functions at a higher level and can fit into a full-time work schedule.

 The Brief Intensive group is for people whose substance use is teetering on the verge of disorder.
-For two hours one day a week, participants learn more about long-term substance abuse complications and how to combat the compulsion early.
+Participants meet two hours one day a week.
+They learn more about long-term substance abuse complications and how to combat the compulsion early.
 Motivational interviewing plays a big role in this type of treatment.